diandiancha/LittleAIBox/README.md

 ### 🛡️ Backend Architecture

-The project's backend is built on **Cloudflare Pages Functions**, leveraging a modern serverless architecture.
+The project's backend is built on **Cloudflare Pages**, leveraging a modern serverless architecture.

 **Why is the backend closed-source?**